Punishment, Penalty and Rehabilitation: Australian and International Perspectives

 Brief description of the Unit

-This unit will consider the principles, purposes and trends of sentencing; public attitudes to sentencing; sentencing options; the role of parliament; advantages and disadvantages of incarceration; the prison as a total institution, community based corrections (probation, parole, other sanctions); social circumstances and characteristics of offenders; long term supervision of offenders; privatisation of prisons; penology trends.
-It will also explore visual portrayals of punishment and penalty in the media and in popular culture.
-This unit will examine alternatives to traditional criminal justice processes and agencies, exploring the role and impact of Legal Aid, Community Legal Centres and other NGOs; law reform and campaigns in Australia; diversion programs (before and amidst the criminal justice system); restorative justice; and justice reinvestment.
+This unit examines the principles, purposes and trends of sentencing, including public attitudes to sentencing, sentencing options, and the role of parliament.
+It explores the advantages and disadvantages of incarceration; the prison as a total institution; community-based corrections (including probation, parole and other sanctions); the social circumstances and characteristics of offenders; long-term supervision of offenders; the privatisation of prisons; and trends in penology.
+The unit also considers visual portrayals of punishment and penalty in the media and popular culture.
+In addition, it examines alternatives to traditional criminal justice processes and agencies, including the role and impact of Legal Aid, Community Legal Centres and other NGOs; law reform and advocacy campaigns in Australia; diversion programs (before and within the criminal justice system); restorative justice; and justice reinvestment.

 Grade Scheme: Graded (HD, D, C, P, MF, F, XF)